Is Financial Aid available in the summer?

 - Federal financial aid will not be awarded until you are enrolled at least half time in summer classes.

-- If you borrow Direct Loans for Summer 2023, it may affect your total loan eligibility for Fall 2023.
-If you intend to utilize Direct Subsidized and/or Unsubsidized Loans for Summer 2023 and Fall 2023, you should contact your dedicated Financial Aid Counselor.
+- If you borrow Direct Loans for Summer 2024, it may affect your total loan eligibility for Fall 2024.
+If you intend to utilize Direct Subsidized and/or Unsubsidized Loans for Summer 2024 and Fall 2024, you should contact your dedicated Financial Aid Counselor.
 If you receive the Oklahoma’s Promise Grant, please list it on the application.
-Hurricane Pledge and TU scholarships are not available in the summer.
+TU scholarships are not available in the summer.

 - You must electronically accept your summer Direct Loans online in your TU Self Service Account in order for the loans to be processed.